 The pharmacist then contacts local law enforcement officers who advise the pharmacist to go ahead and fill the prescription.
 Law enforcement arranges a reverse-sting operation in which they wait in the parking lot of the pharmacy while the individual picks up the prescription medication.

 The law enforcement officers then follow the individual out of the parking lot and conduct and investigatory stop of the vehicle to arrest the person for presenting the fraudulent prescription and for trafficking the controlled substance.
 Law enforcement may also attempt to seize and forfeit the vehicle being driven by the individual who used the vehicle to pick up the fraudulent prescription.

-From the perspective of the law enforcement officer, the charges are much more serious if the pharmacist actually filles the prescription, including a possible fifteen year minimum mandatory sentence for trafficking in a controlled substance such as oxycodone or hydrocodone.
+From the perspective of the law enforcement officer, the charges are much more serious if the pharmacist actually fills the prescription, including a possible fifteen-year minimum mandatory sentence for trafficking in a controlled substance such as oxycodone or hydrocodone.

 In these cases, it can be argued that the pharmacist has broken the law by filling a prescription known to be false.
 Furthermore, the pharmacist may be subject to professional discipline even if the pharmacist was acting under the direction of a law enforcement officer.

 In certain cases, an “informer” is immunized from prosecution for possession or delivery of a controlled substance that occurs under the direction of law enforcement during the course of a criminal investigation.
 See Florida Statute Section 893.13(9).